kafkaacademy/auth0-spa-login/README.md

 ` cd demo`

 edit the .env file
-and add your domain and client_id to the env file
+and add your domain and client_id of auth0 to the env file

 and then :